Setting Up Caches

 const details: IProductCache = {

-description: 'Stores temporary API responses', // description of the cache entry
+description: 'Stores temporary API responses', // Description of what it stores

 };